CatimaLoyalty/Android/CONTRIBUTING.md

 then Jetpack Compose; for further details, see
 <https://github.com/CatimaLoyalty/Android/issues/2483>.

-Thus, prefer Kotlin for new code where practical, especially new files/features.
+Thus, prefer Kotlin and Jetpack Compose for new code/UI where practical, especially new files/features.

 ### Test Your Code